-Wright State University also offers many intellectual and recreational resources that would be of great benefit and interest to visitors and scholars from other countries.
+Wright State University offers many intellectual and recreational resources that would benefit and interest visitors and scholars from other countries.

 Libraries.
 The University Libraries are linked through the OhioLINK system and internet to holdings of other major academic libraries in Ohio and databases for electronic research.
-In addition, the Dunbar Library houses one of the largest collections of the Wright brothers' papers and memorabilia, as well as a U.S. Patents and Trademarks Depository Collection, an African American collection, and congressional papers documenting the contributions of two former U.S. congressmen.
+The Dunbar Library houses one of the largest collections of Wright brothers papers and memorabilia as well as a U.S. Patents and Trademarks Depository Collection and an African American collection.

 Exercise and Fitness.
-At Wright State, it is easy to stay fit and enjoy recreational activities through the Office of Campus Recreation (or "CREC").
-CREC offers intramural sports, including some wheelchair team sports, as well as outdoor recreational activities such as rock climbing, kayaking, and backpacking.
-The University's Student Union has a state-of-the-art exercise and fitness facility where students, faculty, staff, and campus visitors keep in shape.
-Other recreational facilities are available to students at the Wright State University Nutter Center.
+The Office of Campus Recreation offers intramural sports, including wheelchair team sports, as well as outdoor recreational activities such as rock climbing, kayaking, and backpacking.
+The Student Union has a state-of-the-art exercise and fitness facility, and other recreational facilities are available at the Wright State University Nutter Center.

 Athletic Competition.
-Wright State offers 16 intercollegiate athletic programs, with student-athletes bringing the thrill of competition to the courts and fields on campus and at out-of-town venues.
-Men’s and women’s basketball is a favorite at the Wright State University Nutter Center, but visitors can also enjoy the competition of students in baseball and softball, cross country, golf, soccer, swimming and diving, tennis, track, and volleyball.
+Wright State offers 16 intercollegiate athletic programs.
+Men’s and women’s basketball is a favorite at the Nutter Center, but visitors can also enjoy the competition of students in baseball, softball, cross country, golf, soccer, swimming and diving, tennis, track, and volleyball.

 Lake Campus.
-The Wright State University–Lake Campus, located on 173 acres on the north shore of Grand Lake St. Marys about 97 km.
-(60 miles) north of Dayton, is Wright State University's branch campus.
-This smaller campus offers associate and pre-baccalaureate degrees, and limited baccalaureate and master's degree programs to the residents of west central Ohio.
+The Wright State University–Lake Campus, is located on the north shore of Grand Lake St. Marys, about 97 kilometers (60 miles) north of Dayton.
+Wright State’s branch campus offers a variety of degree programs.

 Dayton Council on World Affairs.
-Wright State University recently signed a partnership with the Dayton Council on World Affairs (DCOWA).
-The University's Center for International Education now serves as the host institution for DCOWA.
+Wright State University has signed a partnership with the Dayton Council on World Affairs (DCOWA).
+The UCIE now serves as the host institution for DCOWA.
 Together, Wright State and DCOWA plan and coordinate international education programs and visits in the greater Dayton region.